NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Recovers two frames faster on block only
     - Second active frame (to the end) of the hitbox lifts on block
 - 5BB(A) route added as a 6A that staggers
+- 5BB(A-B) cannot be done on the last two frames
 - 5BBA(B) added
 - 5BB(6A) is added as a kunai dash
 - 5BB6AB string removed